shidcoin/shidcoin.github.io/crowdsale.md

 **Help: I donated ETH, where are my Shidded Coins?**
 - Ensure the transaction is Successful.
-- Ensure SHID is has been added as a custom token.
+- Ensure SHID  has been added as a custom token to your Ethereum wallet.
 (See https://shid.diamonds/)